venelinpetrov/sreg/README.md

 # Library for 74HC595 shift register IC

-'sreg' is a Arduino compatible library that provides a useful set of higher level routines for controlling 74HC595 shift register(s) IC (Integrated Circuit).
+'sreg' is an Arduino compatible library that provides a useful set of higher level routines for controlling 74HC595 shift register(s) ICs (Integrated Circuit).
 These ICs are widely used as IO expanders for digital signal outpus.

+Datasheet can be found here: http://assets.nexperia.com/documents/data-sheet/74HC_HCT595.pdf

 ## Dependencies
 The library is designed to work within the Arduino framework.
 So this is the only dependency.